gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 Cluster administrators that want to self-manage agent updates may manually query the `/v1/webapi/find` endpoint using the host UUID, and implement auto-updates with their own automation.

+Cluster administrators that choose this path may use the `teleport` package without auto-updates enabled locally.

 ### Installers

 The following install scripts will be updated to install the latest updater and run `teleport-update enable` with the proxy address: